Programme

 Registration fee

 The course operates on a non-profit basis, but needs to cover the running and organization costs.
 The course fee is 300 EUR payable on site on arrival, cash only.
-A simple hand written receipt can be provided.
-Registration comes with an obligation to pay the course fee of 300 EUR in the case the place is offered and confirmed.
+A simple receipt can be provided.
+Registration and confirmation come with an obligation to pay the course fee of 300 EUR.

 Accommodation and meals

-Costs of accommodation (15-30 EUR per night, depending on the room) and of meals (40 EUR per day) have been negotiated with the hotel and the catering provider, and we received the best possible group discounts.
-Accommodation is payable to the hotel.
+Costs of accommodation (30 EUR per night) and of meals (∼40 EUR per day) have been negotiated with the hotel and the catering provider, and we received the best possible group discounts.
+Accommodation is payable to the hotel, and catering – to the restaurants, both accept card or cash payments.
+These costs are not included in the course fee.

 Gear